dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 layout: post
 categories: three.js
 id: 851
-updated: 2021-06-29 13:31:01
+updated: 2021-06-29 16:05:17
-version: 1.22
+version: 1.23
 ---

 As of revision 125 of [threejs](https://threejs.org/) the [Geometry Constructor](/2018/04/14/threejs-geometry/) has been removed which will result in code breaking changes for a whole Internet of threejs examples.
 So this week when it comes to my threejs content I have been editing old posts, and writing some new ones, and I have noticed that I have not wrote a post on the buffer geometry constructor just yet.
 I have wrote one on the old Geometry Constructor that I preferred to use in many of my examples, but now that the constructor is no more I am going to need to learn how to just use the Buffer Geometry Constructor when it comes to making my own geometries.

 The basic example of a [buffer Geometry in the three.js documentation works okay](https://threejs.org/docs/index.html#api/en/core/BufferGeometry.groups) as a starting point, but it does not cover every little detail when it comes to what I should be aware of when making a custom geometry.
+There is not just creating the positions attribute of a geometry, but also the normal, and uv attributes for a geometry.
+There are also a whole bunch of other details such as working out an array of groups, and material index values.

 So in this post I will be going over the basic examples that I have worked out thus far when it comes to just working with some very simple starting points with a custom geometry using the buffer geometry constructor rather than the plain old geometry constructor.

 <!-- more -->